dos-group/gardening-adventure/ReadMe.md

   - [Linux](https://www.raspberrypi.org/documentation/installation/installing-images/linux.md)
   - [MacOS](https://www.raspberrypi.org/documentation/installation/installing-images/mac.md)
   - [ChromeOS](https://www.raspberrypi.org/documentation/installation/installing-images/chromeos.md)
-  -

 ## Mesh Gateway Setup

-First setup the gateway Pi by connecting it to ethernet and inserting the SD card that contains the raspbian OS for gateway.
+First setup the gateway Pi by connecting it to ethernet and inserting the SD card that contains the raspbian OS for gateway and powering it on.
+The first boot steps will be performed and you can login with the details provided above.
 Under the root user following scripts can be found:

 1. smart-garden-mesh.sh